ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 65.11% of retail CFD accounts lose money You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

-FinecoBank is a trusted multi-asset broker offering forex and CFDs across its brands regulated in the U.K. and Italy.
-However, unless you visit a physical branch as a citizen of the EU – or you are a resident of Italy or the U.K. – you will not be permitted to open an online account with FinecoBank.
+Fineco is a trusted multi-asset broker offering forex and CFDs across its brands regulated in Italy and passported throughout the EU.
+Fineco offers a wide variety of asset classes, in addition to forex and CFDs.
+However, unless you visit a physical branch as a citizen of the EU – or you are a resident of Italy – you will not be permitted to open an online account with FinecoBank.

 • Minimum Deposit: $0